kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Summary

-LLMs are pattern learners at scale.
+LLMs are pattern learners at scale
-Their exponential growth unlocked new capabilities but raised new constraints.
+Their exponential growth unlocked new capabilities but raised new constraints
 Now the focus shifts from bigger to smarter

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.